Mark-wj/plp_Portfolio/README.md

 - Modern Web APIs

 ## Deployment
-This site is deployed on [Your Platform] and can be accessed at [Your URL]
+This site is deployed on Netlify and can be accessed at https://njengasportfolio.netlify.app/